Who we are

 Peter Cairns: Project Director, Photographer and Cameraman

-Peter is a conservation photographer with almost 20 years of professional experience under his belt.
-He has co-founded major communication initiatives such as Tooth & Claw, Highland Tiger, Wild Wonders of Europe and more recently, 2020VISION.
-Peter is a founding director of The Wild Media Foundation, the Social Enterprise behind SCOTLAND: The Big Picture.
+Peter is a conservation photographer with 20 years of professional experience under his belt.
+He has co-founded major communication initiatives such as Tooth & Claw, Highland Tiger, Wild Wonders of Europe and 2020VISION.
+Peter is a co-founder of The Wild Media Foundation, the Company behind SCOTLAND: The Big Picture.
 A long-time advocate for rewilding, Peter is a serving Board Member of Scottish charity Trees for Life, and is a Senior Fellow of the International League of Conservation Photographers.

 James Shooter: Project Director, Aerial Photographer and Cameraman

 James has a BSc in Zoology with Conservation and an MSc in Biological Photography & Imaging giving him a strong interest in conservation science and a passion for exploring ways of communicating ideas, stories and opinions.
 He is a director of The Wild Media Foundation where he helps develop multimedia narratives for a range of conservation bodies and now concentrates on video production and aerial photography for SCOTLAND: The Big Picture having become a CAA approved drone pilot.

 Mark Hamblin: Project Director, Cameraman and Photographer